Motor Oil Matters (MOM) is the American Petroleum Institute's (API) new program for licensing motor oil distributors and oil change locations.

 MOM is getting the word out on the importance of using the right oil in your engine, but it also is trying to assure oil quality from the marketer all the way down to the consumer.
 MOM is accomplishing this through API licensing programs for motor oil distributors and oil change locations.
 To become licensed, distributors and oil change locations have to demonstrate to API that they meet an API chain-of-custody standard.
 Licensed distributors and installers also must submit to an auditing process to ensure the motor oils they deliver and install are the right oils.

-The program will hold oil distributors and oil change locations accountable if they’re not up to MOM standards.
+The program will hold oil distributors and oil change locations accountable if they're not up to MOM standards.
 Industry members and consumers are encouraged to notify API about questionable products.
-To report abuse, submit our online form.
+To report a problem, submit our online form.